-Employer contributions to the Municipal Pension Plan of \$87.2 million (2018 - \$83.4 million) were expensed during the year.
+Employer contributions to the Municipal Pension Plan of \$93.4 million (2019 - \$92.9 million) were expensed during the year.
 Every three years an actuarial valuation is performed to assess the financial position of the plan and the adequacy of plan funding.
-The most recent actuarial valuation for the plan at December 31, 2015 indicated a surplus of approximately \$2,224 million.
+The most recent actuarial valuation for the plan at December 31, 2018 indicated a surplus of approximately \$2,866 million.
 The actuary does not attribute portions of the surplus to individual employers.
-The plan covers approximately 197,000 active members, of which approximately 18,126 are employees of the Authority (2018 - 17,766).
-The next expected actuarial valuation will be as of December 31, 2018 with results available in the fall of 2019.
+The plan covers approximately 205,000 active members, of which approximately 18,941 are employees of the Authority (2019 - 18,126).
+The next expected actuarial valuation will be as of December 31, 2021 with results available in 2022.

-Employer contributions to the Public Service Pension Plan of \$0.8 million (2018 - \$0.9 million) were expensed during the year.
+Employer contributions to the Public Service Pension Plan of 0.8 million (2019 - 0.8 million) were expensed during the year.
 Every three years an actuarial valuation is performed to assess the financial position of the plan and the adequacy of plan funding.
-The most recent actuarial valuation for the plan at March 31, 2017 indicated a surplus of approximately \$1,896.0 million.
+The most recent actuarial valuation for the plan at March 31, 2017 indicated a surplus of approximately 1,896.0 million.
 The actuary does not attribute portions of the surplus to individual employers.
-The plan covers approximately 62,000 active members, of which approximately 125 are employees of the Authority (2018 - 145).
+The plan covers approximately 64,000 active members, of which approximately 115 are employees of the Authority (2019 - 125).
 The next expected actuarial valuation will be as of March 31, 2020 with results available in early 2021.